 By nature we are both, I think, quite reserved, but in our mutual understanding of this we have grown close, and I miss Małgosia’s brisk common sense and extraordinary generosity when we have been away for some months.

-As I have written already, I felt a dark desolation about my initial visit.
+As I have written elsewhere, I felt a dark desolation about my initial visit to Poland.
 I didn’t know what to expect, and was fearful.
 On arrival, I had a deep sense that no-one was left here to greet me.
-Where so many of our family once lived, there would be no warm hugs on arrival – and no exchanges of family news, nor anywhere to collapse in a friendly room with a cup of coffee.
+Where so many of our family once lived, there would be no warm hugs on arrival – no exchange of family news, nor anywhere to collapse in a friendly room with a cup of coffee.

 Today, I know when I visit that I’ll find Małgosia waiting, with a warm smile and arms spread wide, for just that welcoming embrace.